Selection for International Youth Championships 2018

 Understanding the selection process requires reading all three sections of this policy document: (1) Major Championships, (2) Developmental Championships and (3) General Requirements and Italicised Terms.
 In the last of these, terms highlighted elsewhere in the document in italics are explained.

-If you wish to express interest for one or more of these events, please read this policy carefully then complete the online form on this link or the link on the ECF Junior website homepage.
+If you wish to express interest for one or more of these events, please read this policy carefully then complete the online form on this link – Expression of Interest form 2018 – or click on the link on the ECF Junior website.

 IF YOU DO NOT EXPRESS INTEREST FOR AN EVENT BEFORE THE CLOSING DATE YOU WILL NOT BE CONSIDERED FOR SELECTION.